Fell in love with this song recently... The way you look at me, by Christian Bautista..

 Our BBQ celebration..
 Simple & nice..

-My name: Summer Goh Yun Shuang
+Summer Goh Yun Shuang

 My wish: To lead a life with no regrets..